-- If it is safe (consider working alone hazards), travel for work, should be in separate vehicles. - If it is practical, workers should use the same vehicle each day. - Where single vehicle use is not possible, follow these measures: - use appropriate respiratory PPE [see fact sheets above] - for large passenger vehicles (vans/buses etc.) ensure maximum distancing by staggering riders with one seat between them. - reduce the number of workers per trip and increase the overall number of trips needed to transport workers to a worksite, if necessary - provide disinfection and sanitization products to clean vehicles between driver and passenger changes.
+- If it is safe (consider working alone hazards) travel for work should be in separate vehicles. - If it is practical, library workers should use the same vehicle each day - Where single vehicle use is not possible, follow these measures: - use appropriate respiratory PPE [see fact sheets above] - reduce the number of library workers per trip and increase the overall number of trips needed to transport library workers to a worksite, if necessary - provide disinfection and sanitization products to clean vehicles between driver and passenger changes.